tyntec/api-collection/chat-api/v2/README.md

 #### Mo Messages provide profile information of the sender

-#### Mo Messages provide reply message id
+#### Mo Messages provide reply message ID

-The Mo Messages transfer as well the message id the message replies to.
-Works only in case of WhatsApp right now.
+The Mo Messages transfer the message ID the message replies to.
+Currently it works only for WhatsApp.

 #### Delete status added to notifications

-When the client deletes a message previously send the delete notification is send.
+When the client deletes a message that was previously sent, a delete notification is sent.